 Powerful Representation for Medical Malpractice Claims

-At The Powell Law Firm, we focus on making things right for individuals and families who have been harmed by medical negligence.
+Our firm focuses on making things right for individuals and families who have been harmed by medical negligence.
 Our firm regularly handles cases involving medical malpractice, drawing on years of experience working for and against hospitals and medical providers in Kentucky and Indiana.

 What Is Medical Malpractice?